Coveros/codeveros-jenkins/README.md

 ## Usage

 This repository is for the shared libraries used within the Codeveros pipelines.
+For an overview of what the pipeline does and how it works, refer to [Codeveros Pipeline](./PIPELINE.md)

 The following examples assume it is loaded into Jenkins as "codeveros-library" In order to use these shared libraries (methods defined in the "vars" directory) within your "Jenkinsfile" simply add